 DDOT will review the submitted plan and provide approval/rejection of the plan within 60 days.
 Rejected plans have 30 days to amend and resubmit.
 After approval, employers have 90 days to provide DDOT with evidence demonstrating the employer’s implementation of the plan.
 Evidence may include, but is not limited to, enrollment in WMATA’s SmartBenefits program and/or employer notifications to its employees concerning transit options and benefits.

-Reporting: Starting January 15, 2023 and each subsequent year, employers with an approved TDM plan must submit an annual data report (form provided by DDOT) on the mode split of the organization’s employees for the previous calendar year.
+Reporting: Starting January 15, 2023 and each subsequent year, employers with an approved TDM plan must submit an annual data report on the mode split of the organization’s employees for the previous calendar year.
 Employers deemed to be non-compliant with their TDM plan will have 180 days to comply or they will have to fulfill another compliance option.
+Download the approved TDM Plan template and submit it through the DDOT Reporting Dashboard.

 If your organization chooses to complete a TDM plan, goDCgo can help you survey your employees, craft your TDM plan using our template, draft employee notifications, and support the implementation of commuter benefits.
 Schedule a meeting with goDCgo or download our DC Parking Cashout Law Toolkit to get started.